 Wear your best 1920s attire, knock three times, and join the party with bootleggers, flappers, rum-runners, live music, themed cocktails, and more surprises.
 With the passage of the Volstead Act, 1919 was the year that launched a million speakeasies–and when our theatre, then called The New Hippodrome, opened its doors.
-Enjoy an evening of live music by The Dixie Stompers, dancing, razzamattazz, and games of chance (black jack or roulette for some great prizes, anyone?).
+Enjoy an evening of live music by The Dixie Stompers, dancing, razzamattazz, and our Chorus Room Casino with more than $1,000 in prizes.
 We’ll party Prohibition-style with a nod to the Roaring Twenties, when The Hipp established itself as “Marietta’s Foremost Amusement House.”
-Tickets include a wide range of hors d’oeuvres by Da Vinci’s and historic cocktails like the Gin Rickey, Bees Knees, and—in honor of the first movie star to grace our screen—the Mary Pickford.
+Tickets include a wide range of hors d’oeuvres by Da Vinci’s, poker chips to get you started in the casino, and historic cocktails like the Gin Rickey, Bees Knees, and—in honor of the first movie star to grace our screen—the Mary Pickford.
 Part of our 100 Days for 100 Years Celebration!

 Our Featured Drinks